 Hi!
-My name’s Matt… I’m originally from Melbourne and the newest addition to the YPT family in our Beijing offices.
+My name’s Matt… I’m originally from Melbourne and one of the guides working in the Beijing office.

 I was lucky enough to visit the DPRK for the first time in 2014 for two weeks on YPT’s Summer Tour.
 Sharing Korea’s national love of karaoke (yep, in the North too) and while taking Korean languages classes, I became determined to learn the lyrics to the popular Korean track Pangapsumnida, an excellent Soviet disco-tinged number with a chorus that translates to “pleased to meet you,” being sung over and over again.